veebch/ir-see/README.md

 ```

 This runs the code with a preview window and sends the stderr to a file called 'log.txt' (for debugging purposes).

+To trigger a capture, hit the ENTER key.
 Captures will be stored in the `./images` directory:
 - Stills: 12 Megapixel digital negative (**dng**) files for post-processing described below
 - Video: mp4 video files in **HD** (1920x1080) resolution